 CEO of innovative property market research firm Property Power Partners, John is widely respected as one of Australia's leading property market analysts.
-With well over a decade of experience researching the nature and dynamics of the housing market at major data analysts, John is renowned as the property market researcher that property experts go to for all their Australian housing market insights.
+With over twenty years of experience researching the nature and dynamics of the housing market at major data analysts, John is renowned as the property market researcher that property experts go to for all their Australian housing market insights.